DMKuZu/OOP_Finals_F4/LogEntry.md

 #   ///// Added new modifier to the invincibility potion
 #   ///// Palihug pa check ani if nay mali
 #   // <Strength Potion>

+# Added Description, Keypoints, Prompts, Storyline as txt files for clarity at Oct 1, 11:59 pm